simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 06-Nov 08 2024
+Solar Radiation Storm Forecast for Nov 07-Nov 09 2024

-              Nov 06  Nov 07  Nov 08
+              Nov 07  Nov 08  Nov 09
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for an S1 (Minor) solar radiation storm on 06-08 Nov.
+Rationale: There is a slight chance for an S1 (Minor) solar radiation storm on 07-09 Nov.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 05 2024 1526 UTC.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at Nov 06 2024 1340 UTC.

-Radio Blackout Forecast for Nov 06-Nov 08 2024
+Radio Blackout Forecast for Nov 07-Nov 09 2024

-              Nov 06        Nov 07        Nov 08
+              Nov 07        Nov 08        Nov 09
 R1-R2           80%           80%           80%
 R3 or greater   35%           35%           35%

-Rationale: Solar activity is expected to be moderate with continued M-Class (R1-R2/Minor-Moderate) flaring and a chance for X-Class (R3-Strong) levels 06-08 Nov.
+Rationale: Solar activity is expected to be moderate with continued M-Class (R1-R2/Minor-Moderate) flaring and a chance for X-Class (R3-Strong) levels 07-09 Nov.
 Solar flare probabilities are being driven by Regions 3883 and 3886 due to their magnetic complexities.

 ```